-Medical professionals may be involved in assessing and documenting the nature and extent of injuries due to possible abuse or neglect.
+Medical professionals play an important role in assessing and documenting the nature and extent of injuries due to possible abuse or neglect.
+On this page, find information on recognizing and responding to suspected child maltreatment.
 Resources include State and local examples.

 American Academy of Pediatrics